savinien/MK351/ts/README.md

 ## 0. Setup

 Install [node js](https://nodejs.org/en/).
-Choose the Long Time Support (LTS) version (not the current version with latest features).
+Choose the Long Time Support (LTS) version --not the current version with latest features.
 - download the `.pkg` file from the website
-- click on the `.pkg` file to install it
+- duoble click on the `.pkg` file to install it

 Install typescript, via `npm` (node package manager): open a terminal and type in:
 - `npm install -g typescript` on windows and linux